 Here's some verbiage about how we did things before the pandemic.
-(Wear a mask, you damn cave-dwellers.)
+(Get vaccinated, you filthy cave-dwellers.)

 Synth Band Dot Com is an improvisational multi-instrumentalist sound collective in San Diego.
 Because we record direct to stereo, and like Judge Kavanaugh enjoy a beer or four while we practice our craft, most samples in this playlist are necessarily poorly mixed.
 No multi-tracking or post-performance mixing.
 Also, Dan is a mediocre-at-best producer/engineer.